 The morning air was a nearly perfect sixty-five degrees with only a slight breeze.
 Ideal conditions to be out on the road.
 A day worth remembering.
-I hate i have lost so much if my sense of smell as I would love to capture the aroma of this early fall day in my memory bank as well.
+I hate I have lost so much of my sense of smell as I would love to capture the aroma of this early fall day in my memory bank as well.

 I’m asking things of my body that it doesn’t like especially since it still has too much weight to be carrying around.
 The body is fighting against itself and the mind, while the soul is just weary of it all.